 Unlike in-house staff, an external IT consultant is expected to provide an unbiased opinion and help you make better strategic decisions.Click to tweet

-IT consulting rates in the UK: the state 0f 2022
+IT consulting rates in the UK: the state of 2023

-Like any other salary, IT consulting rates vary greatly depending on many factors, including location, company size, employment type, experience level, etc. If you decide to find consultant jobs in the UK, whether you prefer in-house employees or outsourcing, learning the average rates would be helpful to understand the local market.
+Like any other salary, IT consulting rates vary greatly depending on many factors, including location, company size, employment type, and experience level.
+If you decide to find consultant jobs in the UK, whether you prefer in-house employees or outsourcing, learning the average rates is helpful in understanding the local market.

 What are the average IT consultant rates in the UK?

 According to Glassdoor, the average IT consultant salary in the UK is £50K per year.
 If you want to hire a specialist part-time, the average hourly rate is £52.

 So, how much does it cost to hire an IT consultant in the UK?

 As for most other professions, the base salary of an IT consultant depends on different factors like location, experience, and the business area with which the professional is familiar.
 Below are stats that can help you understand the key factors to consider before hiring an IT consultant.
 They will give you a better idea of how much it will cost.

 A consultant’s salary depends on how long they’ve worked in the industry and the type of experience they have.
 The following chart lists the average salaries for IT consultants.